An Overview of Polypropylene Recycling

 New technologies promise to help boost recycling rate.

-The current global PP market is valued at more than $80 billion, according to Transparency Market research, and is anticipated to reach $133.3 billion by 2023.
+The current global PP market was valued at more than $80 billion in 2014, according to Transparency Market research, and is anticipated to reach $133.3 billion by 2023.

 Importance of Polypropylene Recycling

-The melting point and strength of PP makes it the single most used plastic packaging in the United Kingdom and the United States, with approximately five billion pounds produced in 2010 alone in the United States.
-But according to PP production and recycling figures provided by American Chemistry Council, PP is one of the least recycled post-consumer plastics, at a rate below 1 percent for post-consumer PP foam.
+The melting point and strength of PP makes it the single most popular plastic packaging material in the United States, with approximately five billion pounds produced annually in the U.S. (2010).
+But according to PP production and recycling figures provided by American Chemistry Council, PP is one of the least recycled post-consumer plastics, at a rate below 1 percent for post-consumer recovery.

 Because of the short lifespan of PP made packaging, the majority of these thermoplastics end up in landfills as waste.
-The US Environmental Protection Agency states that approximately 20 percent of solid waste produced comprises some form of plastics which include PP. Products made of PP degrade slowly in landfills and take around 20-30 years to become completely decomposed.
-This characteristic poses a severe effect on our environment.
+The US Environmental Protection Agency states that approximately 20 percent of solid waste produced comprises some form of plastics which include PP. Products made of PP degrade slowly in landfills and take around 20-30 years to completely decompose.
+This characteristic poses severe environmental concerns.
 Additives used in plastic products may contain toxins such as lead and cadmium.

 Studies suggest that cadmium contained in plastic products has the potential to percolate and can have extremely harmful consequences for a number of bio-systems.
-Again, burning of thermoplastics like PP can discharge dioxins and vinyl chloride.
-This problem makes environmental pollution resulting from PP burning a serious issue to consider.
+Also, the burning of thermoplastics like PP can discharge dioxins and vinyl chloride.

 Recycling Polypropylene is the best available option to handle this situation in an eco-friendly and cost-effective way.